CUSTOM, ELEGANT, BULLET PROOF, CRUISING TRIMARAN

 Since acquiring Surrender I have taken my retirement in installments, cruising her for a year or three, and returning to my profession, all the while lavishing her with constant care, maintenance, and upgrades.
 My cruising area has been limited to the Eastern Pacific, between British Columbia, Panama, and Hawaii.
 Most recently I cruised California’s Channel Islands, Mexico, Hawaii, and the San Juan Islands, returning to my home port in Humboldt Bay late 2021.
 I did the same loop in 2018/19.
-I’ll be in Humboldt Bay until the fall, and then head south.
+I’m currently in Bahia de Banderas, Mexico.

 Surrender is a unique, custom, elegant, well maintained and equipped, comfortable, bullet proof and proven cruising machine.
 I’m looking forward to extending my cruising years with the right team.